 Time: We have to start on time so that everyone in the camp is getting his or her money’s worth.
-Camps start @ 9am (earlier when the heat index is really high) and end late afternoon, with 30 minute lunch--please bring your own lunch, water, and snacks.
+Camps start @ 9am October thru April and @ 8am May thru September and end late afternoon, with a 30 minute lunch--please bring your own lunch, water, and snacks.
 (Note: Oak Mountain is on central time; but of course we will always go on the local time for wherever I'm teaching.)
 In Ground Control 1 and 2 we work mostly in the field until shortly after lunch.
 After we spend more time in the field after lunch, we hit the trails.
-The whole day usually takes 7 hours, including lunch.
+The whole day usually takes 7 hours, including lunch and the trail rides.
 If you have to leave early and you can't make it on the trail ride, then you will not miss any new material.
-You will, however, miss personal feedback on the trail.
+You will, however, miss some personal feedback and fun on the trail.

-Bike Maintenance: Please make sure your bike is working properly before the camp.
-If you're not sure if your bike is in good shape, it might be wise to take it to your local bike shop so they can make sure all the spokes are tight, head set is tight, brakes are working properly, shifting properly, etc. As much as I would like to be able to, I won't be able to work on bikes during the camp because there are other customers who will be counting on me to teach them skills.
-Please bring any tubes, pumps, or tools you may need for your bike during the day and learn how to change your own flats before the camp.
+Bike Maintenance: Please make sure your bike is working properly before the camp or private lesson.
+If you're not sure if your bike is in good shape, then it would be wise to take it to your local bike shop so they can make sure all the spokes are tight, headset is tight, brakes are working properly, shifting properly, etc. As much as I would like to be able to, I won't be able to work on bikes during the camps because there are other customers who will be counting on me to teach them skills.
+Please bring any tubes, pumps, lube or tools you may need for your bike during the day and learn how to change your own flats before the camp.

-Changes: Please understand that space is limited for each camp.
-If you cancel, I will lose potential for that spot.
-If you cancel within 6 weeks (4 weeks for Birmingham camps) there can be no refund, but I will try to work with you to be a part of another camp.
+Cancelation: Please understand that space is limited for each camp.
+If you cancel, then I will lose potential for that spot.
+If you cancel within 6 weeks (4 weeks for Birmingham camps), then there can be no refund, but I will definitely work with you to be a part of another camp.
 If you cancel before the 6/4 week window, then I can refund all your money, minus the small fee PayPal charges me for the refund.

-Weather: Inclimate weather does not cancel camps.
+Weather: Inclement weather does not cancel camps.
 There is more flexibility when it comes to private lessons.
 Please bring a shell in case of rain and be prepared for any condition.
-I will do my best to find the best places to ride near our meeting location.
+I will do my best to find places to ride near our meeting location.
 You can keep extra gear and supplies in your car for easy access in case they are needed.
-If there is a cancelation because of weather, it will be at the instructor’s discretion, and I will alert you by email as soon as possible.
-Unless there is something like a tornado warning or freezing rain, I don’t cancel camps.
+If there is a cancelation because of weather, then it will be at the instructor’s discretion, and I will alert you by email as soon as possible.
+Unless there is something like a tornado warning, I don’t cancel camps.
 Because often times there are people traveling from out of state to attend a camp, I treat camps like most regional and national races—that is we ride!!
-Of course there may be some times where we find a pavilion in order to let a thunder storm pass.
+Of course there may be some times when we find a pavilion in order to let a thunder storm pass.
 In that case we will continue to make use of our time by getting the “book smart” part of the curriculum out of the way.
 Then we will venture to a field or parking lot that handles moisture best.
 Of course, we will never ride on any trails if they are closed.
 We also could do a delayed start of the camp.
 And the trail ride portion of the camp could be cut out or shortened.
 If you are not comfortable riding in a particular weather condition and don't want to take the camp because you are afraid you will crash, then I don't want you to feel forced, and I will do my best to make sure can join another camp in the future.
 There have been some weekends we have had to deal with rain and sleet, but we still got a lot of good stuff accomplished!!

-Liability: If you would like to read my waiver ahead of time, it might save us a little time before the camp or private lessons.
-No need to print the waiver off, as I will have hard copies for each rider to sign.
-I will do my best to make sure every student is as safe as possible, but of course I can't control every dynamic, and I'm not trained as a paramedic.
+Liability: Please print out and sign the waiver ahead of time and bring with you.
+This will help us to get started on time.
+I will do my best to make sure every student is as safe as possible, but of course I can't control every dynamic.
 Please bring whatever you need if you are allergic to anything, including bee stings.
 If you are concerned that you might need a first aid kit, then please bring what you think you might need in your pack.
 You will also need to carry all your own tools and supplies--whatever you need.
 Most importantly, you are the boss for what you do and don't do.
-If there is any section of trail or maneuver that makes you feel uncomfortable, please don't do it.
+If there is any section of trail or maneuver that makes you feel uncomfortable, then PLEASE DON'T DO IT.
 The last thing we want is anyone getting hurt.
-Also we won't be trying any features with huge consequences because if anyone gets hurt, it doesn't just ruin the experience for the person who gets hurt; it also ruins it for everyone else who invested in the camp.
+Also we won't be trying any features with huge consequences because if anyone gets hurt, then it doesn't just ruin the experience for the person who gets hurt; it also ruins it for everyone else who invested in the camp.
 Younger students are welcome, but 16 is usually the youngest I allow, unless the legal guardian is also taking the camp.
 Please contact me if you have a young student, and we can talk about the possibilities.